marko628/ColorCollection/Readme.md

 - Using UICollectionView with NSFetchedResultsController
 - Maintaining a set of "selected" cells

 Take a minute to run the app.
 It adds cells with randomly generated colors when the `+` button is tapped.
-When users touch the color cells they are "selected" to be delted.
+When users touch the color cells they are "selected" to be deleted.
 Tapping the "Remove Selected Colors" button deletes the cells that have been selected.

 ##Collections and Fetched Results Controllers.